AKROGIS/ThemeManager/ThemeManager/Docs/Help.md

 * Windows7: `C:\Users\{USERNAME}\AppData\Roaming\National Park Service\ThemeManager.exe\3.0.0.0\session.xml`

 This file is automatically saved only when Theme Manager exits normally.
 It is not saved if Theme Manager crashes, or you kill it.
 If this file does not exist, Theme Manager tries to find a previous version (not applicable until there are versions beyond 3.0.0.0).
-If no previous version is found, TM searches the registry for information save by a Theme Manager 2.2 or earlier.
+If no previous version is found, Theme Manager searches the registry for information save by a Theme Manager 2.2 or earlier.
 If nothing is found in the registry, a list of default theme lists are loaded.
 This behavior will change before the final release to ensure that the default theme list is always loaded.

 If Theme Manager runs into problems when starting up, the session may not be properly restored, however, when you quit the program, this incomplete session will be saved, overwriting your previous session.
 This can result in a saved session with no theme lists, obviously confusing the casual user.
 If this happens, the session file should be deleted to allow Theme Manager to recreate it by searching the registry.
 This problem is partially corrected in versions after 10/20/2010 which will not overwrite your session file if you have no theme lists attached.